Exploring how books, film, and queer culture shape the way we see ourselves.

 My critical work from The Gay & Lesbian Review, Publishers Weekly, the Star-Revue, and more.

-Featured Essay on Next Avenue
+Personal Essay for Next Avenue